Gingernaut/Peridot/README.md

 ## Backend

 Want a ready-to-go backend for this web app for user authentication and management, email verification and more?
-Check out [microAuth](https://github.com/gingernaut/microAuth), a Python Sanic boilerplate that works out of the box with this project.
+Check out [microAuth](https://github.com/gingernaut/microAuth), a FastAPI Python boilerplate that works out of the box with this project.

 ## Contributing